You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [20:44]

-So we'll see.
+or any pictures.
+So let's see.
 Thank you all.
 Thank you for listening to this podcast offered by the San Francisco Zen Center.
-Our Dharma Talks are offered free of charge and this is made possible by the donations we receive.
+Our Dharma talks are offered free of charge and this is made possible by the donations we receive.
 Your financial support helps us to continue to offer the Dharma.
 For more information, please visit sfcc.org and click giving.
 May we all fully enjoy the Dharma.

 [30:08]